top of page

 HOW DO YOU TRAIN YOUR HORSE?

-Stage 3 - Controlling your horse:
+Controlling your horse:

 • Train your horse to keep a slow controlled steady canter down the track.
 First comes accuracy, then comes speed or as the saying goes: "Slow is smooth, smooth is fast."